 Hero Ingredient: It’s not an expression I use often, but when a recipe calls for two to three tablespoons of curry powder, it’s go big or go home.

-Why We Love It: It only takes 20 minutes until you have a plate of this perfection ready to devour in front of you.
+Why We Love It: It only takes 20 minutes to have a plate of this perfection ready to devour in front of you.
 It’s a one-pan recipe whose ease-to-deliciousness ratio alone is enough to convince you to make it every night of the week.
-It’s the perfect base for a bunch of my favorite vegetables, and if you want to add a little something extra, it makes a great side dish as well.
+It’s the perfect base for a bunch of my favorite vegetables.
+If you want to add a little something extra, it makes a great side dish as well.

 Hero Ingredient: Parsley is the perfect herb for any recipe that’s heavy on the mushrooms.